From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Missing Proofs

-When it is not clear about which RST we are talking, we will always explicitly indicate the tree.
+Whenever the referenced RST is ambiguous, we will explicitly indicate the corresponding tree.
 For instance, for the probability $p_v$ of the node $v \in N$ of some RST $\F{T} = (N,E,L)$, we may also write $p_v^{\F{T}}$, and $N^{\F{T}} = N$ is the set of nodes of the tree $\F{T}$.